 Never Stop Saving

 The only way to reach financial independence is if you save and learn to live within your means.
 National average money market accounts are yielding a pitiful 0.1%.
-Meanwhile, the average US personal savings rate is still under 6%!
+Meanwhile, the average US personal saving rate rocketed to 33% during the height of the global pandemic!
+Now, the saving rate has faded down to below 10%.

 It’s important to then track your investments to make sure you’re comfortable with your positions.
 I highly recommend signing up for Personal Capital, a free online wealth management tool that let’s you easily monitor your finances.

-Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
-Now, I can just log into one place to see how my stock accounts, how my net worth is progressing, and whether my spending is within budget.
+Before Personal Capital, I had to log into eight different systems to track 28 different accounts to manage my finances.
+Now, I can just log into one place to see how my stock accounts.
+I can also track how my net worth is progressing easily.

-One of their best features is their 401K Fee Analyzer which is now saving me more than $1,700 in portfolio fees I had no idea I was paying.
+One of their best features is their 401K Fee Analyzer.
+The tool has saved me $1,700 a year in portfolio fees I had no idea I was paying.
 They also have a fantastic Investment Checkup feature that screens your portfolios for risk.

-Finally, they came out with their incredible Retirement Planning Calculator that uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
+Finally, they came out with their incredible Retirement Planning Calculator.
+It uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
 You can input various income and expense variables to see the outcomes.
-Definitely check to see how your finances are shaping up as it’s free.